Where to find the best ice cream in London (2026)

 Amorino

-There are numerous Amorino outposts in London, which means you are never far away from their social media-friendly ‘flower cones’ (thin slabs of gelato are arranged like petals using a spatula).
-Fortunately, it’s not all about the presentation and the gelato is excellent.
+There are numerous Amorino outposts in London, which means you are never far away from their social media-friendly ‘flower cones’.
+These are easily among the prettiest ice creams in London, thin slabs of gelato arranged artfully like petals on an ice cream cone using a spatula.
+Fortunately, it’s not all about the presentation and the gelato is excellent

 They also create waffles and crepes, gelato macaroons, gelato cakes and top notch hot chocolate.